skriptum/vwl3/VL_Ethik/2022-12-22-Unternehmensbindung.md

 ## Text

 ```
-Titel: The Social Responsibility is to increase its profits
+Titel: The Social Responsibility of Business is to increase its profits
 Autor: Milton Friedman
 Datum: 1962
 ```